booyangcc/excelstructure/README.md

 }

 func TestParse() {
-	r := excelstructure.NewParser("./test_write.xlsx")
+	p := NewParser("./test_excel_file/test_write.xlsx")
-	// Since the struct being written has a comment field, the second row in the Excel file will be a comment, so the data index offset is 2 r.DataIndexOffset = 2
+	// because the struct field has comment tag, so the comment has been written to row 2, so when read, data offset is 2 p.DataIndexOffset = 2
-	excelData, err := r.Parse()
+	excelData, err := p.Parse()
 	if err != nil {
 		fmt.Println(err)
 	}